- Kim Davis will return to work on Monday, legal team says

-- Order says Davis can't interfere with issuing marriage licenses to legally eligible couples
+- Judge says Davis can't interfere with issuing marriage licenses to legally eligible couples

 - Deputy clerks began issuing marriage licenses to same-sex couples after Davis was jailed

-The Kentucky clerk, who was held in contempt of court for refusing to issue same-sex marriage licenses, urged her supporters not to give in.
+The Rowan County, Kentucky, clerk, who was held in contempt for defying a court order and refusing to issue same-sex marriage licenses, was released with a caveat she may not be willing to accept.

-U.S. District Judge David Bunning ordered that Davis be released from jail -- five days after he sent her there -- saying he was satisfied that her deputies fulfilled their obligations to give marriage licenses to same-sex couples in her absence.
+U.S. District Judge David Bunning released Davis from jail Tuesday -- five days after he sent her there -- saying he was satisfied that her deputies had fulfilled their obligations in her absence.

 But Bunning's new order says Davis cannot interfere with her deputies issuing marriage licenses to all legally eligible couples.

-That means Davis could find herself behind bars again if she does anything to prevent the marriages from taking place, CNN Senior Legal Analyst Jeffrey Toobin said.
+Davis could find herself behind bars again if she does anything to prevent the marriages from taking place, said Jeffrey Toobin, CNN senior legal analyst.

 "If Ms. Davis stops them from issuing licenses, then we are right back where we started," Toobin said.
 "And Judge Bunning has made it quite clear, he will lock her back up."